-CBO serving low- income and underserved populations SOAR Career Solutions 205 W. 2 nd Street, # 101 Duluth, MN 55807 Staff time to serve on the Integrated Resource Team Staff time to recruit, orientate, screen and enroll participants Emily Edison Executive Director 218.625.2412 Yes Staff time and resources to provide Pre-employment, 1:1 Career Navigation and Employment Placement and Retention services to participants as outlined in the narrative Staff time and resources to provide Employment Placement & Retention services to participants; and Staff time and resources to input and track client data and progress and ensure smooth delivery of services.
-Adult Basic Education - Public Schools Adult Basic Education 215 N Eret Ave F Staff time to monitor grant and establish recording structure and data Patty Fleege 218.336.8790 ext.
-4102 Yes SIDUIDE Duluth, MN 55802 Staff time to assess client pool Staff time to create and modify curriculum Staff time to deliver bridge curriculum and conduct post assessment • Staff time to integrate with LSC instructors in delivery of curriculum, open lab support, etc. Staff time to support clients intending to continue to LSC by instructing in Accuplacer prep
+CBO serving fow- SOAR Career Solutions Staff time to serve on the Integrated Resource Team : income and underserved 205 W. 2 nd Street, # 101 Duluth, MN 55807 Staff time to recruit, orientate, screen and enroll Emily Edison Executive Director Yes populations participants 218.625.2412 Staff time and resources to provide Pre-employment, 1:1 Career Navigation and Employment Placement and Retention services to participants as outlined in the narrative Staff time and resources to provide Employment Placement & Retention services to participants; and · Staff time and resources to input and track client data and progress and ensure smooth delivery of services.
+Adult Basic Education - Public Adult Basic Education Staff time to monitor grant and establish recording structure and data Patty Fleege 218.336.8790.ext.
+4102 Yes Schools Duluth, MN 55802 Staff time to assess client pool Staff time to create and modify curriculum Staff time to deliver bridge curriculum and conduct post assessment - Staff time to integrate with LSC instructors in delivery of curriculum, open lab support, etc. Staff time to support clients intending to continue to LSC by instructing in Accuplacer prep